DCAN-Labs/BOBsRepositoryRTD/docs/contribute.md

 datalad clone https://github.com/bobsrepository.git
 ```

 Note that the GitHub repository does not actually contain the annexed files themselves, but rather symlinks to the data files stored on AWS.
-To download the annexed file content from AWS, cd into the cloned repository folder and run `datalad get` the following (note that it will take a few minutes to download the full repository contents):
+To download the annexed file content from AWS, cd into the cloned repository folder and run `datalad get` (note that it will take a few minutes to download the full repository contents):
 ```
 cd bobsrepository
 datalad get . -r